Alfred O. Deshong

 Alfred Odenheimer Deshong (September 30, 1837 – April 19, 1913) was an American businessman, philanthropist and art collector from Chester, Pennsylvania.
 Deshong came from a wealthy family including his grandfather Peter Deshong and father John O. Deshong.
-He operated a successful quarry business for years and was a director of the Delaware County National Bank.
+He operated a successful quarry business with his brother and was a director of the Delaware County National Bank.
 He invested his fortune in the collection of art.

-Deshong donated liberally to support the Chester Hospital and upon his death, donated his trust and land to the city of Chester which resulted in the creation of the Deshong Art Museum and Deshong Park.
-Over time, the museum fell into disrepair, suffered theft and eventually closed.
-The art museum is currently vacant and the art collection resides with Widener University.
+Deshong donated liberally to support the Chester Hospital and upon his death, donated his 22 acre property, mansion and art collection to the city of Chester which resulted in the creation of Deshong Park and the Deshong Art Museum.
+At current valuations, the donation would be worth over $24 million.

 Early life

-Deshong was born in Chester, Pennsylvania to John O. Deshong and Emmeline L. (Terrill) Deshong and educated in the local schools.
-He attended the Bolmar Academy in West Chester, Pennsylvania.
+Deshong was born on September 30, 1837, in Chester, Pennsylvania, to John O. Deshong and Emmeline L. (Terrill) Deshong.
+He was educated in the local schools and attended the Bolmar Academy in West Chester, Pennsylvania.

 In 1862, Deshong enlisted as a private in Company K, Tenth Regiment of the Pennsylvania Militia and served in the Battle of Antietam under Captain Thatcher.
 He was honorably discharged on September 27, 1862.

 In 1863, Deshong re-enlisted when Robert E. Lee invaded Pennsylvania.
-He enlisted in company A of the 37th Regiment, Emergency Corps, known as the "Slipher Phalanx".
+He enlisted in Company A of the 37th Regiment, Emergency Corps, known as the "Slipher Phalanx".
 He served in the Battle of Gettysburg and was honorably discharged on August 4, 1863.